North Island St.Bernard Assn.Inc

 Financial member means any life member and any ordinary member admitted to membership under this Constitution and whose subscription is current.

-NZKC means the New Zealand Kennel Club Incorporated.
+NZKC means the New Zealand Kennel Club Incorporated trading as Dogs New Zealand.

-4.1 Encourage the correct breeding, exhibiting and rearing of pedigree Saint Bernard’s according to the standard laid down by the New Zealand Kennel Club (“NZKC”)
+4.1.1 Encouraging the correct breeding, exhibiting and rearing of pedigree Saint Bernard’s according to the standard laid down by the New Zealand Kennel Club (“NZKC”).

-4.3 Promote fellowship and mutual support amongst all dog owners and the general public through social activities and events
+4.1.2 Promoting fellowship and mutual support amongst all dog owners and the general public through social activities and events.

-4.4 Educate and assist breeders, owners, the public, judges and the veterinary profession in all aspects relating to the health and welfare of the Saint Bernard.
+4.1.3 Educating and assisting breeders, owners, the public, judges and the veterinary profession in all aspects relating to the health and welfare of the Saint Bernard.

 The Zone of Influence of the Association (that portion of New Zealand in which the Association is authorised to hold recognised activities under authority of NZKC Rules) is the North Island of New Zealand.